Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 - Professional print output with full CMYK and bleed support

-- Illustrator-level vector capabilities at a fraction of the cost
+- Illustrator-level vector capabilities without the cost

 - No vendor lock-in — you own the software